melusina-org/cid/README.md

 internal use in your organisation.

-### Make your Ansible-based deployment and maintenance routines accessible to your developers

-Because Ansible is so popular as a configuration management and deployment tool, it is convenient to integrate it well with the continuous integration and deployment pipeline.
-Therefore **El Cid** arranges for starting Jenkins jobs in Ansible playbooks to be very easy and also arranges for starting Ansible playbooks in Jenkins to be not less easy.
-This allows **El Cid** users to simplify operation privilege delegation by relying on Jenkins to manage privileges and secrets required by Ansible playbooks and let software engineers use one-click deployment buttons.
-This ability to delegate operation privileges can be used to remove the dependency of your software team on the operation team to perform deployments.
-It can also support your implementation of the immutable server pattern and contribute to the stability of your site, and could also be useful in other scenarios.

-### Integrated artefact repositories
+### [FUTURE] Integrated artefact repositories

-After software artefacts have been built and tested in Jenkins, they must be saved somewhere where systems target of a deployment or an update can find them.
+After software artefacts have been built and tested in our continuous integration and delivery pipeline, they must be saved somewhere where systems target of a deployment or an update can find them.
 While the “save produced artefacts” after-build step can provide a quick expedient to solve this problem, it is not always well suited for all artefacts, is a source of a security issues as in this setup the Jenkins server is connected to production machines, and last this solution lacks all sort of dependency management features.
 Therefore **El Cid** integrates software repositories for common artefact types (DEB, JAR, Tarballs, Docker Images), supports repository proxying, repository dumps, repostory restore and repositroy garbage collection.

-### Integrated monitoring system
+### [FUTURE] Integrated monitoring system

 There is many reasons why monitoring should be part of the continuous integration and deployment pipeline.
-Furthermore, because the monitoring problem has the same input as the deployment problem, moitoring fits rather naturally in the pipeline. **El Cid** features Icinga2 and provides useful integrations with Icinga2 in the continuous integeration and deployment pipeline.
+Furthermore, because the monitoring problem has the same input as the deployment problem, moitoring fits rather naturally in the pipeline. **El Cid** features integrates a standard monitoring suite.

-## Roadmap

-  - [ ] Escape the Monolithic Continuous Integration and Deployment Server
-  - [ ] Instant recreation of the continuous integration pipepline after a disaster
-  - [ ] Share your continuous integration and deployment scripts with your contributors
-  - [ ] Integrated artefact repositories
-  - [ ] Integrated monitoring system
-  - [ ] Simplified build of Debian packages
-  - [ ] Make your Ansible Playbooks accessible to your developers

 ## Quick Initial Setup Guide